Bowel Obstruction Published Success Rates

 Improving Quality of Life

-Quality of Life is an important measure of success for patients who have undergone the trauma of bowel obstruction (with or without surgery), followed by years of fear of having another one – or more.
-So many of these patients are miserable, often in pain; frustrated with a medical system they feel has let them down.
-Many report that their physicians say “there’s nothing you can do to change this.”
+Quality of Life is an important measure of success for patients who have undergone the trauma of bowel obstruction (with or without surgery), followed by years of fear of having another one or more.
+So many of these patients are miserable, often in pain, frustrated with a medical system they feel has let them down.
+Many report that their physicians say, “There’s nothing you can do to change this.”
 Virtually all of these people live in fear of another obstruction that could happen at any time.
 We are glad that our therapy is beginning to turn that attitude around.

-We hired a biostatistician to design, validate and publish a questionnaire and rating tool to measure quality of life in the five major ‘domains’ where our SBO patients report problems:
+We hired a biostatistician to design, validate, and publish a questionnaire and rating tool to measure quality of life in the five major ‘domains’ where our SBO patients report problems:

 • Diet